apecloud/kubeblocks/docs/user_docs/kubeblocks-for-milvus/manage-milvus.md

 ---
-title: Manage MIlvus with KubeBlocks
+title: Manage Milvus with KubeBlocks
 description: How to manage Milvus on KubeBlocks
 keywords: [milvus, milvus,weaviate]
 sidebar_position: 1
 sidebar_label: Manage Milvus with KubeBlocks
 ---
-# Manage milvus with KubeBlocks
+# Manage Milvus with KubeBlocks

 The popularity of generative AI (Generative AI) has aroused widespread attention and completely ignited the vector database (Vector Database) market.